jline/jline3/console-ui/README.md

 by querying with a simple user interface on the console.
 An investigation how this is done, brought me to Inquirer.js which implements a very simple and intuitive set of controls for checkbox, list and text input.

-Because I didn't found anything comparable to this in the Java eco system, I decided to write `Console UI` as a library with the same easy 'look and feel'.
+Because I didn't find anything comparable to this in the Java ecosystem, I decided to write `Console UI` as a library with the same easy 'look and feel'.
 Some parts of the API are also comparable, but Console UI is not a Java clone of Inquirer.js.